The Fast-Focus Method™

 Consider the next time you need to inform, or explain, or influence, or persuade.
 You could be talking to 1 person, or presenting to 1,000.

 Fast-Focus™ is a method to:

 - Get results.

 Why is your audience so distracted?

-Your audience—whether 100 people at work, or one person at home—is flooded with information.
+Your audience—whether one person or many—is flooded with information.
 More information = less attention.

 The average attention span is now 8 seconds (Microsoft research).

 So, just because you say something, doesn’t mean anyone will actually hear it.
 Or remember it.
 Or act on it.

 Paul has taught this method to leadership teams, sales and marketing executives, scientists, engineers, lawyers, financial professionals . . .